juftin/browsr/docs/index.md

 ## Installation

-The below command recommends [pipx](https://pypa.github.io/pipx/) instead of pip. `pipx` installs the package in an isolated environment and makes it easy to uninstall.
+It's recommended to use [pipx](https://pypa.github.io/pipx/) instead of pip. `pipx` installs the package in an isolated environment and makes it available everywhere.
 If you'd like to use `pip` instead, just replace `pipx` with `pip` in the below command.

 ```shell
 pipx install browsr
 ```

-## Extra Installation
+### Extra Installation

-If you're looking to use **`browsr`** on remote file systems, like AWS S3, you'll need to install the `remote` extra.
+If you're looking to use **`browsr`** on remote file systems, like GitHub or AWS S3, you'll need to install the `remote` extra.
 If you'd like to browse parquet files, you'll need to install the `parquet` extra.
 Or, even simpler, you can install the `all` extra to get all the extras.